Curing spinal cord injuries: Stem cell treatments tackle severe nerve damage

 • May 6, 2022

-The Mayo Clinic, as of 2020, was conducting a similar clinical trial called CELLTOP, focusing on patients with severe spinal cord injuries.
+In 2020, the Mayo Clinic conducted a similar clinical trial called CELLTOP, focusing on patients with severe spinal cord injuries.
 The trial used stem cells derived from adipose tissue, which was injected intrathecally (into the spinal canal).
 Phase one testing produced mixed results, with patients responding to the treatment well, moderately, or not at all.
 The trial also suggested that motor improvements stalled after six months of the treatment.
 In phase two, scientists at the Mayo Clinic were focusing on the physiology of patients who showed significant progress, hoping to replicate their improvement in other patients as well.

 Disruptive impact